landoncharris1/Robotic-Arm-Simulation/README.md

 Performance Optimization: Fine-tuned the control algorithms to enhance the arm’s functionality and performance.

 # Setup Instructions
-Prerequisites
+Prerequisites-
-Autodesk Inventor: For viewing and modifying the 3D models and engineering drawings.
+Solidworks 2001Plus and higher or Autodesk Inventor 2009-2021: For viewing and modifying the 3D models and engineering drawings.

 MATLAB/Simulink: For running the simulations and system integration.

 Simulink 3D Animation Toolbox (optional): For enhanced visualization of the robotic arm in the simulation environment.

-# Installing
+# Installing Simscape
-•
+• Simscape™ Multibody™ Link is a plugin that you can install on CAD applications to export assembly models to Simscape Multibody.
+Specifically, the plugin exports a CAD assembly model as an XML file and body geometry files that you can convert into Simscape Multibody models using the smimport function.
+The plugin supports:

+SolidWorks®

+Autodesk Inventor®

+PTC®Creo™